Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Why Use Groups?

 Bind a role to a group once, and any user with that O value in their cert inherits the permissions automatically.
-No binding changes needed when adding new team members.
 If you have 10 devs, give them all O=naxslabs-admins in their certs and they all get the same permissions from a single binding.

 Creating the ClusterRoleBinding

-Rather than binding to an individual user, bind to the group.
+Bind to the group rather than individual users.
 Any future user created with O=naxslabs-admins in their cert gets the same permissions without touching this file:

 apiVersion: rbac.authorization.k8s.io/v1